Psalms For Life

 Sinner made new

-Our selfish choices separate us from God.
-They also profoundly affect the people entrusted to our care.
+Our selfish choices separate us from God and profoundly affect those entrusted to our care.
 But thankfully, that’s not the end of the story: God’s grace is greater than all our sin.

 A David psalm.
 When the prophet Nathan came to David over his affair with Bathsheba.